 About Our Courses & Final Exams

 Our courses are aligned to Texas state standards (TEKS), and they're designed to support students in learning concepts so they can be successful on state assessments (STAAR) and prepared for the next course in each subject area.
 Students have one semester to complete each course; it is possible to finish a course early in the semester when students dedicate more time for learning each week.
 Online learning offers flexibility and can provide an opportunity to accelerate learning, but it's not designed to be a short-cut.
 All students who complete an online course are required to pass (70%) an online proctored final exam for each semester course.
-Students take the online proctored final exams from their home computer.
+Students take the online proctored final exams from their home computer while following secure testing requirements.